Observational predictions of some inflationary models: The generalized Starobinsky inflationary model

-Fig. \ref{gStarobinsky_1} displays the CMB angular spectrum reproduced in \texttt{CAMB} for various values of the parameter $p$ in comparison to Planck $2018$ data.
+Fig. \ref{gStarobinsky_1} shows the CMB angular spectrum reproduced in \texttt{CAMB} for multiple values of the parameter $p$ in comparison to Planck $2018$ data.
 It is evident that for $p>1$, this parameter shifts the spectrum upwards, whereas for $p<1$ it shifts it downwards in comparison to the Starobinsky inflationary model ($p=1$).
-As the reproduced CMB by the Starobinsky inflationary model was under the observational data, we expect the optimal value of $p$ to be a little bit greater than $1$ to make it approach the observational curve.
+As the CMB reproduced by the Starobinsky inflationary model was under the observational data, we expect the optimal value of $p$ to be a little bit greater than $1$ to approach the observational curve.

-Performing the \texttt{CAMB} reproduction of the CMB for various values of $p$, we found that the value that gives us the best tensor--to--scalar ratio $r$ and the scalar spectral index $n_\sca$, in comparison with the ones reported by Planck $2018$ results, is $1.0004 \pm 0.0001$, which is greater than $1$ as predicted before.
-Now let us plot it.
+Performing the \texttt{CAMB} reproduction of the CMB for various values of $p$, we found that the value that gives us the best tensor--to--scalar ratio $r$ and the scalar spectral index $n_\sca$, compared to the ones reported by Planck $2018$ results, is $1.0004 \pm 0.0001$, which is greater than $1$ as predicted before.
+Now, let us plot it.

 In Fig. \ref{gStarobinsky_3} is observed the large angular scales ($\ell \lesssim 90$) at $p=1.0004$ and its relative error is shown in Fig. \ref{error_gStarobinsky_3}.
 In Fig. \ref{gStarobinsky_4} is observed the intermediate angular scales ($90 < \ell \lesssim 900$) at $p=1.0004$ and its relative error is shown in Fig. \ref{error_gStarobinsky_4}.
 In Fig. \ref{gStarobinsky_5} is observed the large angular scales ($\ell > 900$) at $p=1.0004$ and its relative error is shown in Fig. \ref{error_gStarobinsky_5}.